 LPC, (EdS) i

-Kevin began his career in Mental Healthcare as a Direct Care Worker and Social Work Designee in 1986 prior to graduating Southwest Baptist University with dual bachelor’s degrees in Sociology and Psychology.
-For fourteen years following his graduation he worked in and managed Residential Care facilities and worked as a Social Service Worker with the Division of Aging in Missouri for 8 years.
-In 2002, he began to pursue a master’s degree in Community Counseling from Pittsburg State University which he attained in 2004.
-During the first two years of working as a Counselor, due to a strong interest in education and teaching, he completed a Specialist in Education Degree (EdS) in Community Counseling which was completed in 2006.
+I began my career in Mental Healthcare as a Direct Care Worker and Social Work Designee in 1986 prior to graduating Southwest Baptist University with dual bachelor’s degrees in Sociology and Psychology.
+For fourteen years following my graduation I worked in and managed Residential Care facilities and worked as a Social Service Worker with the Division of Aging in Missouri for 8 years.
+In 2002, I began to pursue a master’s degree in Community Counseling from Pittsburg State University which he attained in 2004.
+During the first two years of working as a Counselor, due to a strong interest in education and teaching, I completed a Specialist in Education Degree (EdS) in Community Counseling which was completed in 2006.

-Since attaining his EdS, Kevin has developed and managed a hospital based Geropsychiatric Unit and worked as a School-based therapist with Community Mental Health agencies in Northwest Arkansas.
-He has taught and co-taught a variety of graduate and undergraduate courses in Psychology and Counseling at Pittsburg State University, University of Arkansas and University of Phoenix.
-Additionally, while doing these he also has held positions as Clinical Manager, Intern Supervisor and Academic Faculty Chair in Psychology in which he oversaw the clinical work and teaching of other professional counselors, interns, and faculty members.
+Since attaining my EdS, I have developed and managed a hospital based Geropsychiatric Unit and worked as a School-based therapist with Community Mental Health agencies in Northwest Arkansas.
+I have taught and co-taught a variety of graduate and undergraduate courses in Psychology and Counseling at Pittsburg State University, University of Arkansas and University of Phoenix.
+Additionally, while doing these I also have held positions as Clinical Manager, Intern Supervisor and Academic Faculty Chair in Psychology in which I oversaw the clinical work and teaching of other professional counselors, interns, and faculty members.

-Kevin has a wide variety of clinical interests and specific experience in issues related to human development and the lifespan.
-His experience includes working with autism spectrum disorders, dementia, and end of life processes.
+I have a wide variety of clinical interests and specific experience in issues related to human development and the lifespan.
+My experience includes working with autism spectrum disorders, dementia, and end of life processes.
 Having the philosophy that the counselor-client relationship is the key to any therapeutic change much emphasis is placed upon tailoring interventions to what best works for the client.
-In taking an integrative approach towards counseling he has participated in a variety of modalities including, Individual, Family, and Group Therapies, and actively uses a myriad of therapeutic techniques and interventions consistent with play, art, talk, and cinema therapies.
+In taking an integrative approach towards counseling I have participated in a variety of modalities including, Individual, Family, and Group Therapies, and actively uses a myriad of therapeutic techniques and interventions consistent with play, art, talk, and cinema therapies.

-To help support and accommodate the needs and busy lifestyles of his clientele he offers afterhours sessions.
+To help support and accommodate the needs and busy lifestyles of my clientele I offers after-hour sessions.

 A Little More Personal!